 “We need to have a limited, but effective government that is focused on being fiscally responsible, creating more jobs, and fostering small business growth within our district and state.”

-One of nine children growing up in Chehalis, Washington, and coming from a very large family, Andrew had to start early when the need to help his family became necessary.
+One of nine children growing up in Chehalis, Washington, Andrew had to start early when the need to help his family became necessary.
 At the early age of 11, he began his working career.
 He started his first business, a neighborhood landscaping company.
 He quickly added several accounts and along with them he took on delivering the local newspaper.
 Andrew was able to earn money to help his family through some very challenging times.
 Honing his skills in the Boy Scouts of America, his natural leadership skills shined as he emerged as a leader for his troop.
 He earned the rank of Eagle Scout, the highest achievement a boy can attain in scouting, exemplifying the leader in which he is.

 He was on his way to a future as an army officer when fate stepped in and took him another direction.
 A knee injury in the final training ended his military career.

 Fresh out of school, he landed a job managing an apartment building in Seattle – and hasn’t looked back since.
 The owner of Hometown Property management, a local residential property management firm with offices in Olympia and Yelm, Andrew has been in the property management field for over 27 years.
 Andrew and his wife, Lisa, live on Lake St Clair in beautiful Thurston County and have been married for 25 years.

 They are the proud parents of two sons, Cameron, 24, and Evan, 15.
 The family enjoys doing anything outdoors, especially hiking the trails on their favorite Pacific Northwest Mountains, and taking vacations together.

 Andrew’s vision for the future includes the establishment of a non-profit foundation aimed at developing more affordable housing in South Puget Sound.